snfodhdi/worldcloud/README.md

 ### 2025.07.07 by.VIVA

 ## About
-Worldcloud project with Python. <br>
+Worldcloud project based on Python. <br>
 Use URL to crawl news titles.

 ## Technique used